mukuld86/MyProjects/README.md

 Hello There!
-This is my repository containing the projects i have created.
+This is my repository containing the python programs I worked on as I learned and practiced Python during my coursework